NxPKG/khulnasoft-docs/content/r2/reference/audit-logs.md

 # Audit Logs

-Audit logs for configuration actions performed on an R2 bucket are available in the [Cloudflare dashboard](https://dash.cloudflare.com/?account=audit-log).
+Audit logs for configuration actions performed on an R2 bucket are available in the [Khulnasoft dashboard](https://dash.Khulnasoft.com/?account=audit-log).
 The following actions are logged:

 - CreateBucket
 - DeleteBucket